devrelcollective/awesome-devrel/README.md

 # Travel Tools
 ## Luggage
 * [Osprey Porter 46](https://www.ospreyeurope.com/shop/eu_en/travel/porter-series): Works as a backpack style suit case, can easily fit clothes for an entire week when expanded while being able to compress for daily use (laptop, accessories).
-* [Travelpro Maxlite 5 21"](https://www.ebags.com/product/travelpro/maxlite-5-21-expandable-carry-on-spinner/363078?productid=10688631): Great roller bag, which just seems to continue to take all of the stuff I want to throw in it.

 ## Backpacks